onehashai/onehash-connect/help/delete-a-message.md

 # Delete a message

-Zulip lets you delete the content of your messages or delete messages completely if these actions are allowed in your organization.
+OneHash Connect lets you delete the content of your messages or delete messages completely if these actions are allowed in your organization.
 Only server administrators can restore deleted messages.